northeastern-rc/rc-public-documentation/docs/source/hardware/hardware_overview.rst

 If you are looking for information about GPUs, see :ref:`working_gpus`.

-If you are looking for information about the partitions on Discovery, see :ref:`partition_names`.
-You can view more information about what is currently available on each node on a desired partition at :ref:`viewing partition information`.
+If you are interested in more information about the different partitions on NEU's HPC, including the number of nodes per partition, running time limits, job submission limits, and RAM limits, see :ref:`partition_names`.

 Using the ``--constraint`` flag